On this page you will find summaries of all the 2017 beet trials harvested to date;

 a) All cultivars tested.

-Five cultivars of fodder beet recommended for grazing were included in all nine sites in 2016 (Figure 2).
-There was up six tonnes per hectare difference in yield.
-The repeated comparisons at nine sites means there is a high degree of accuracy with this data (LSD= 1.8).
-Bangor had higher yield than Feldherr and Brigadier.
+Five cultivars of fodder beet recommended for grazing were included in all three sites in 2017 (Figure 2).
+There was up five tonnes per hectare difference in yield.
+The repeated comparisons at three sites means there is a high degree of accuracy with this data (LSD= 1.5).
+Kyros and Bangor had higher yield than Feldherr and Brigadier.
 Brigadier was less productive than the other four cultivars.

 NB: Cultivars with the same letters are not significantly different to each other.

-Five cultivars of beet marketed for lifting were compared in up to seven sites.
-There was up to a 16% difference in yield where the yield of each cultivar was benchmarked to the mean yield of Enermax in the same site.
+Seven cultivars of beet marketed for lifting were compared in the 2016 and 2017 seasons.
+There was up to a 24% difference in yield where the yield of each cultivar was benchmarked to the mean yield of Enermax in the same site.

 Figure 3.
-Mean yield of all lifting cultivars in all 2016 trial sites (relative to Enermax=100).
+Mean yield of all lifting cultivars in all 2016 and 2017 trial sites (relative to Enermax=100).
+Note that some data is only from one trial (e.g. Rex and Gellert) so is not as reliable as data on cultivars in 6-8 trials.